Home

 Ham Radio

+Hello visitor.
+Thank you for visiting.
+My name is John and my QTH is Leander, Texas located about 20 miles north of Austin.
 I have been a ham for over 37 years.
-I took my first novice test about March 1988 with my good friend Steve KB6VQV where we both passed the wrtten but, I failed the code.
-The testing was administered by Willy, W6CKV and his wife Jacquelyn, W6YKU.
-The following week I am back up at there again and passed my code and received my Novice license KB6VRS.
+I took my novice test back in March of 1988 with my good friend Steve KB6VQV where we both passed the written but, I failed the code.
+The test was administered by Willy, W6CKV and his wife Jacquelyn, W6YKU.
+The following week I got back up at there again and passed my code and received my Novice license KB6VRS.
 After a couple weeks Steve and I upgrade to Technician.
 About 1990 I upgraded to General with good friend Mike KC6YMF in Chico with the Golden Empire Amateur Radio Society (GEARS).
-1994 I upgraded to Advanced in Chico with GEARS again.
+1994 I upgraded to Advance in Chico with GEARS again.
 After moving to Texas in March 1996 I soon applied for the vanity call KE5RS.
 Upgraded to Amateur Extra in Austin with WCARC in 2002

-I began my career with the Chabin Corporation at the Chico airport on Aug.
-12, 1981.
-I started on the manufacturing floor soldering connectors and wires to PCB's. over time I eventually became the go-to guy for custom cable builds requiring special modifications, masking tape molds for epoxy and machine work whatever it took to get custom working samples to the customer.
+I began my career with Chabin Corp. on Aug 12, 1981, a 4 year old company in a small building located at 260 Ryan Ave. at the Chico airport.
+I started on the manufacturing floor soldering connectors and little ribbon wires to PCB's. over time I eventually became the go-to guy for custom cable builds requiring special modifications, masking tape molds for epoxy and machine work whatever it took to get custom working samples to the customer.

 3M acquired Chabin Corp about 1986.
-I eventually was drafted into the Product Development Lab, where we design build, and test new cable assemblies and connectors.
-Moved to Texas July of 1996 when I heard they were to close up the manufacturing plant in the next couple years in Chico.
+I soon was drafted into the Product Development Lab with 3M Interconnects where we design build, and test new cable assemblies and connectors.
+Moved to Texas February of 1996 after I heard they were closing the manufacturing plant in the next couple years in Chico.
 Been in Texas 29 years now

 Problem with elements on your Arrow DF Antenna coming loose or can't get them loose?
 Wet the inside of your hand with IPA (Isopropyl Alcohol) and while wet, grip the elements to tighten.
 This technique works great with gripping many things.